 When you inherit house, you have several options.
 You can move in – an attractive option if you prefer the living quarters.
 You can rent it out to get monthly cash flow.
 These aren’t the best alternatives if the house needs repairs, you don’t live nearby, or aren’t interested in landlording.
 If siblings and other beneficiaries cannot agree as to the property use, selling the property and splitting proceeds is an optimal solution.

 Selling an inherited house is difficult.
 Before you can sell, you need to go through lengthy probate litigation.
-In our blog How Probate Works in Washington, probate has 5 stages: filing the petition, providing notice to creditors and beneficiaries, payment of the estate’s debts, taxes, and expenses, transferring legal title in according with the will and/or intestate laws.
+In our blog How Probate Works in Washington, probate has 5 stages: filing the petition, providing notice to creditors and beneficiaries, payment of the estate’s debts, taxes, and expenses, transferring legal title in accordance with the will and/or intestate laws.
 This process takes months and even years on complex cases.
 You are paying on-going maintenance, utilities, taxes, HOA fees, and insurance all the while.
 Not to mention piling up attorney fees.

 At the end of probate litigation, typically the court can authorize sale of house to help pay off the estate.
 The fastest way for this to be accomplished is with a professional cash buyer like Kind House Buyers.
 “We buy houses” companies maintain cash reserves and therefore are capable of closing fast.
 Moreover, probate property (since it was previously owned by elderly) tend to need a lot of work.
 Houses that need renovations don’t qualify for traditional mortgage financing due to guidelines of habitability.
 Therefore, cash buyers are ideal for closing probate property ASAP.